doodboard/tutorial/README.md

 Thank you so much for coming along this journey!
 R3 is planned for **early 2021**, I hope to see you guys again, **soon!**

 <br/><br/><br/>

+## what next?

+You can add your favorite stabilizers, switches, and keycaps!
+If you are interested in changing the default keymap or other functionality of the board, you may also want to learn about [QMK](https://docs.qmk.fm/) and use the [duckboard source code](https://github.com/doodboard/source-code).